alanorth/go-away/README.md

 This rule has the user be checked against a backend, then attempts pass a few browser challenges.

-In this case the processing would stop at `self-meta-refresh` due to the behavior of earlier challenges.
+In this case the processing would stop at `self-meta-refresh` due to the behavior of earlier challenges (cookie check and preload link allow failing / continue due to being silent, while meta-refresh requires displaying a challenge page).

 Any of these listed challenges being passed in the past will allow the client through, including non-offered `self-resource-load` and `js-pow-sha256`.